xianglusoc/xianglusoc.github.io/index.md

 - Lu, Xiang.
 Between Markets and Minarets: Sino-Muslims Navigating the Crossroads of China-Arab Trade (book manuscript).

 - Lu, Xiang.
 “Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”
-Lu, Xiang.
-“Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”